joosthoi1/checkbox-party-pack/README.md

 py checkbox\ party\ pack.py
 ```
 Notice you have to have above python 3.6

 By default Checkbox Party Pack enables discord rich presence, you can turn this off in settings > Discord rich presence
+Thanks to all the help over at https://discord.gg/engineerman
+Any questions can be asked over discord at that server or in private @joosthoi1#0460 or by email